Reshma0795/CONTENT-ANALYTICS-IDENTIFYING-TOP-SELLING-ONLINE-CONTENT-THROUGH-DATA-ANALYSIS/README.md

    - Identifying the tasks to focus on as a Data Analyst.

 ## 2. Data Cleaning & Modelling
 This task involved analyzing 7 datasets and creating a data model to merge tables.
-The following steps were followed to make sure I am using the right data to answer the business question -
+The following steps were followed to make sure I am using the right data to answer the business question:
-    - Requirements gathering
+   - Requirement Gathering
-    - Data cleaning
+   - Data Cleaning
-    - Data modelling
+   - Data Modelling

 ## 3. Data Visualization & Storytelling
 After cleaning the dataset and doing analysis, the next step was to communicate the relevant insights in a concise and engaging way for client and team members to understand.
 This involved bringing the data to life using visualizations.
 I chose data visualizations that best supported the story I wanted to tell.